SVF-tools/WebSVF/README.md

     The installation process will require approximately 3-4 hours based the system's hardware specifications.
     __At *different points* during the installation, *the user will be required to put in their password* (refer to the installation videos linked below) so please take care, else the installation will timeout and will need to be run again.__

-    The installation process may run into errors during installation due to network disconnects or something else.
-Please run the code mentioned at the top for installing Code-Map-Web again and the installation process will pick up from where the error occured.
+    The installation process may run into errors during runtime (operation) because of network disconnects/timeouts or something else.
+Please run the code at the top of this README file for installing Code-Map-Web again.
+The installation will check all the steps and re-install from where the error occured.

     Refer to the following Installation Guide Videos if required:
     - Setup Ubuntu environment: https://youtu.be/-NtsJYkfTbg